 It’s a smart thing to do when you’re shopping for anything, but it’s especially important when you’re shopping for a coffee shop lease.
 We’re talking about comparison shopping.

-Don’t just find one location to consider for opening your coffee shop business in.
+Don’t just find one location to consider for opening your coffee shop business.
 You need to choose several possible spots and then compare the lease agreements of all of them before making your decision.
 Going with the first location you find isn’t usually the smartest thing to do.
 At least see what else is out there before going to your coffee shop lease signing.

 Have you ever heard the saying, “You don’t know what you don’t know”?
 If you never look to see what different options are out there for you to consider, then you don’t know what you don’t know about.
 Don’t get hung up on one location.
 Make sure you look around because there could be something better out there that you would have known about if you had taken the time to comparison shop.